LouiseSteward/learn/adult-hiv/text/quiz-05.md

 	-	Taking antiretroviral drugs with meals
 	-	Viral ‘blips’
 17. Rifampicin markedly reduces the blood levels of:
-	-	‘Nucs’ such as AZT
+	-	Nucs such as AZT
-	-	‘Non-nucs’ such as efavirenz
+	-	Non-nucs such as efavirenz
-	+	‘PIs’ such as Aluvia
+	+	Protease inhibitors such as Aluvia
 	-	All antiretroviral drugs
 18. What should be done if a patient has a severe drug reaction to an antiretroviral drug?
 	-	Stop that drug.
 	+	Stop all antiretroviral drugs.
 	-	Continue the treatment but give steroids such as intravenous prednisone.
 	-	Continue the treatment but give an oral antihistamine.
-19. Which patients are at the greatest risk of immune reconstitution inflammatory syndrome?
+19. How does immune reconstitution inflammatory syndrome present?
-	-	Patients who are generally well when the antiretroviral treatment is started
+	-	Sudden weight gain
-	-	Patients with a low viral load
+	-	Vomiting when antiretroviral drugs are given
-	+	Patients with a very low CD4 count
+	+	Hair loss especially in women
-	-	Patients who are younger than 20 years old
+	-	Unexpected clinical deterioration
 20. Which HIV-associated infection is commonest with immune reconstitution inflammatory syndrome in South Africa?
 	-	Cryptococcal meningitis
 	-	Cytomegalovirus retinitis